Kong/developer.konghq.com/app/plugins/scopes.md

 ---
 title: Supported scopes by plugin

-description: This page describes the different scopes available for each plugin.
+description: This page describes the different entity scopes available for each plugin.

 content_type: reference
 layout: reference